How to Make Workout Wear With Your Silhouette Machine

 - This is just a regular piece of cooking parchment paper I like to use in between my garment and heat press.

 And then I was done.
 The pressing only took 60 seconds in total!
 Wow!
-Way faster then my home iron.
+Way faster than my home iron.
 Loved it!
 My own unique workout tank!

 CEO of Everything in my lifeBonnie is an admitted book, planner, craft, coffee and chocoholic.
 She spends her free time buried in books or craft supplies.
 When she is not creating she loves helping other women find their creative centre.
 Former high school teacher now she is the creator and owner of Adalinc to Life Blog and Boutique.